 They can only be found in Mgahinga gorilla national park and Bwindi impenetrable forest national park.
 However Bwindi impenetrable forest national park seems to have an edge over Mgahinga gorilla national park because of a higher gorilla population and families.

 Therefore, don’t miss the sight of these clever primates as you enjoy your tour across the country.

-Have any places you want us to review, reach out to us via the email provisions on this site.
+Have any tourist destinations you want us to review, reach out to us via the email provisions on this site.